ElaineArchbold/Interactive-Frontend/README.md

 ## Technologies Used
 1. HTML
 2. CSS
 3. Bootstrap (4)
 4. JavaScript
 5. Google Places API
 6. EmailJS
 7. JQuery
 8. Photoshop
 9. Illustrator

 ## Testing
 The site has been tested for responsiveness on Chrome, Safari and Firefox.
+I have used several media queries to resize images and divs for different screen sizes, making the site more user friendly.

 All HTML was checked on the W3C Mark-up Validation Service.